0foo/study_notes/aws_parent/aws_solutions_architect/services/ monitoring_and_alerting/personal_health_dash.md

 * Show how outages happen in AWS
 * Show impact on resources
 * List issues/actions you can do to remediate them
+* differs' from SSM ops center in that Health dashboard gives you all the issues that AWS is experiencing
+    * whereas AWS SSM ops center gives you all the issues happning in your environment

 * will show you all the maintenance events from AWS
     * keyword to look for in the exam